 Autoimmune disease has been linked to stress disorders in animal models, but the evidence in humans is limited.
-Evidence available in humans has been restricted to samples involving military men with post-traumatic stress disorder, so the samples sizes have been too small and incomplete.
+The evidence available in humans has been restricted to samples involving military men with post-traumatic stress disorder, so the sample sizes have been too small and incomplete.

 Researchers from Iceland, Sweden, and the United States collaborated in a study to determine the association between stress disorders and the risk of autoimmune disease.
 Their findings, recently published in the journal JAMA, show some interesting results.

-The researchers used a nationwide Swedish registry which followed individuals from 1981 to 2013 who had received a stress disorder diagnosis during this time.
-The researchers were able to control for family factors by using a sibling based comparison approach.
+The researchers used a nationwide Swedish registry that followed individuals from 1981 to 2013 who had received a stress disorder diagnosis during this time.
+The researchers were able to control for family factors by using a sibling-based comparison approach.
 The average age of the diagnosis of a stress disorder was 41 years.